Nairorox/img-to-ascii/README.md

 It's img to ascii converter

-To put it to work you need some kind of server (like browser-sync)
+To put it to work locally you need some kind of server (like browser-sync)
 ```
 npm install -g browser-sync
 ```